 The MDes Global Design programme enables students to enhance their careers as, or to become, established designers leading towards a career, a PhD, or to a Professional Doctorate in either art or design.
 Cardiff School of Art and Design offers Professional Doctoral programs in both Art and Design.

-The MDes Global Design characteristic is that it enables graduates, as well as mid- career and professional practitioners, from within and outside of the discipline of Global Design to negotiate and examine strategies of design for change.
+The MDes Global Design enables graduates, as well as mid-career and professional practitioners from both within and outside the discipline of Global Design to negotiate and examine strategies of design for change.

-All students receive individual PDP tutorials to support employability and life-long learning.
-Students will be expected to maintain learning journals evidencing continuous visual documentation that integrates opportunities for self-reflection in order to help them develop as effective and confident learners.
+All students receive tutorials to support employability and life-long learning.
+Students will be expected to maintain their PDP evidencing continuous visual documentation that integrates opportunities for self-reflection to help them develop as effective and confident learners.

 Entry Requirements & How to Apply

-You will normally have achieved a first class or second class upper division first degree (1st or 2.1 degree classification) in an appropriate subject, and/or equivalent professional standing or experience in a design, design crafts, or creative Industries discipline (based upon assessed Accredited Prior Learning or assessed Accredited Prior Experiential Learning), or a discipline associated with their programme of study, which could include business studies, and business management.
-In addition, those students for whom English is not their first language are required to have IELTS.International Applicants
+You will normally have achieved a first class or second class upper division first degree (1st or 2.1 degree classification) in an appropriate subject, and/or equivalent professional standing or experience in a design, design crafts, or creative Industries discipline (based upon assessed Accredited Prior Learning (RPL) or assessed Accredited Prior Experiential Learning (RPEL), or a discipline associated with their programme of study.
+Further information about

-Standard text: Students whose first language is not English will need to provide evidence of fluency to at least an IELTS 6.0 standard or equivalent.
+Students whose first language is not English will need to provide evidence of fluency to at least an IELTS 6.5 standard or equivalent.
 For full details about how to apply and English Language qualifications please

 All students are interviewed for this course.
-Where a face to face interview is not possible, these will be conducted by Skype.
+Where a face to face interview is not possible, these will be conducted via online methods.

 Tuition Fees and Financial Support